 International students contribute significantly to our intellectual community, comprising over eleven-percent of the student body.
 Over 260 international and exchange students representing 41 countries call DePauw home.
 The relationships students form throughout their DePauw experiences prepares them for the range of ways they will work, learn, and live in an interconnected world.

-To apply, use the link below to access the necessary forms.
-When you begin an online application, you may save your work at any point and continue at a later time.
+To apply online, use the link below to access the necessary forms.
+If you begin an online application, you may save your work at any point and continue at a later time.

 **Please note there is no application fee for international applicants.

 DePauw requires that all applicants submit either official SAT I or ACT scores in order to complete their application for admission and ensure that it is forwarded to the admissions committee for review.

 Additionally, an official* score report from TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) is required if English is not your first language.

 The following nationalities will receive automatic English proficiency waivers:

 Anguilla, Antigua, Australia, Bahamas, Barbados, Barbuda, Belize, Bermuda, British Virgin Islands, Canada (except Quebec), Dominica, Grand Cayman Islands, Grenada, Guyana, Irish Republic, Jamaica, Montserrat, New Zealand, Saint Kitts & Nevis, St. Lucia, St. Vincent & the Grenadines, Tobago, Trinidad, Turks & Caicos Islands, United Kingdom: England, Northern Ireland, Scotland, and Wales